Skip to contents

 How NMsim works

-One strength of NMsim is that it does not simulate, translate or otherwise interpret a Nonmem model.
-Instead, it automates the Nonmem simulation workflow (including execution of Nonmem) and wraps it all into one R function.
-In the example given above, NMsim will do the following:
+NMsim does not simulate, translate or otherwise interpret a NONMEM model.
+Instead, it automates the NONMEM simulation workflow (including execution of NONMEM) and wraps it all into one R function.
+Provided with a path to a NONMEM control stream and a data.frame to simulate, NMsim will do the following:

 • Create a simulation input control stream based on file.mod ($INPUT and $DATA matching the saved simulation data set; $SIMULATE instead of $ESTIMATION and $COVARIANCE)